Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

 - Pay-as-you-go Pricing: Only pay for what you use, and only when you need it
 - Economies Of Scale: Because of its size, AWS can purchase things more cheaply than an individual organization can

-In addition to all these benefits, AWS Cloud allows users to eliminate Capital Expenses (CapEx) and reduce Operational Expenses(OpEx).
-The user no longer needs to spend money on hardware or software licensing, and there are no costs associated with premises (to store the hardware) and power (to keep the hardware running).
-The user will only pay for what he needs when he uses it.
+In addition to all these benefits, AWS Cloud allows customers to eliminate Capital Expenses (CapEx) and reduce Operational Expenses(OpEx).
+The customer no longer needs to spend money on hardware or software licensing, and there are no costs associated with premises (to store the hardware) and power (to keep the hardware running).
+The customer will only pay for what he needs when he uses it.

 Having the right-size infrastructure, automating servers to start and stop, and having managed services will help to reduce operational expenses even more.